-Factbox-Whats and whys of the EU-China investment agreement
+FACTBOX-Whats and whys of the EU-China investment agreement

 China has agreed to several commitments demanded by the EU to ensure a level playing field.

-These include ensuring state-owned enterprises do not discriminate against EU investors when they buy services.
+These include ensuring state-owned enterprises do not discriminate against EU investors when they buy or sell goods or services.
 Forced technology transfer, a condition in a number of joint ventures, will be banned.

 China has also pledged to be more transparent on subsidies, including in services.